 What it’s like in the nonprofit space

-When thinking about fundraising from the nonprofit side, I have the image of myself standing in front of a wall, at a dry spigot, with an empty bowl in my hands.
+When thinking about fundraising from the nonprofit side, I imagine myself standing in front of a wall, at a dry spigot, with an empty bowl in my hands.
 The handle controlling that spigot is on the other side of the wall from which the spigot protrudes.
-And there is someone on the other side of that wall who will, or will not, turn on the tap to let the water (money) flow.
+There is someone on the other side of that wall who will, or will not, turn on the tap to let the water (money) flow.
 What, I wonder, can I do to impress the person behind the wall enough to get them to turn the handle?
 Is it metrics?
 A good story with a happy ending?
 A clear, descriptive logframe?
 An impeccable profit and loss statement?
 A great proposal?
 A perfect budget?
 A colorful, on-line annual report?

 How do I build a relationship with the person behind the wall?
-When running a small nonprofit and having to do the actual work of the organization, where do I get the time to meet with the funders who might be interested, and then cultivate that relationship?
+When running a small nonprofit, and having to do the actual work of the organization, where do I get the time to meet with the funders who might be interested.
+And then, how do I cultivate that relationship?
 To write the proposals?
 To do thorough reports with varying requirements from funder to funder?